Golf Caddies in Thailand: What Surprises Most Golfers (And How to Get the Best Experience)

 This decision helped create thousands of jobs and contributed to the warm, service-oriented golf culture you find today – one where caddies are trained, experienced, and central to your enjoyment of the game.
 It’s not just tradition anymore; it’s a defining part of the identity of golf in Thailand.
 Today, Thai golf caddies are often praised for their professionalism, course knowledge, and unwavering positivity.
 Many have worked at the same club for years, walking the same fairways daily.
 They’ve watched the layout evolve and seen how different players approach each challenge.
 Their insight doesn’t just come from a manual – it’s lived, round after round.

-What to Expect From Your Caddy
+What Can You Expect From Your Caddy?

 Why Caddies Make Golf Better in Thailand